KxSystems/docs/docs/ml/toolkit/fresh.md

 !!!note
 	Modifications to the file `hyperparam.txt` within the FRESH folder allows for fine tuning of the number and variety of calculations being completed to be made.
 Functions can be user defined within the the `.ml.fresh.feat` namespace in the fresh.q file and provided their associated hyper-parameters are defined in `hyperparam.txt` they will execute via the above syntax.
 !!!warning
 	The operating principal of this function has changed relative to that in versions `0.1.x`.
-In the previous version parameter 4 had been a dictionary of the functions to be applied to the table was supplied.
-This worked well for producing features from functions that only took the data as input.
-To account for multi-parameter functions the structure outlined above has been used.
+In the previous version parameter #4 had been a dictionary denoting the functions to be applied to the table.
+This worked well for producing features from functions that only took the data as input (using `.ml.fresh.getsingleinputfeatures`).
+To account for multi-parameter functions the structure outlined above has been used as it provides more versatility to function application.

 ## Feature significance